Psy 601 WORKING OUTLINE OF ASSIGNMENTS:

 Write your main hypothesis in one paragraph.
 Revise the topic

-Update your working bibliography to include new sources.
+to your hypothesis.
+Update your working bibliography to include

-vitae.
-You must submit evidence of the review to complete this
+to review your vitae.
+You must submit evidence of the review to

 Assignment 9: Method